isc-projects/kea/doc/sphinx/arm/hooks.rst

 (0) to fetch global reservations.
 The second mandatory parameter is the page size limit.
 Optional source-index and from host id, both defaulting to 0, are used to chain page queries.
+Since Kea version 1.9.0 the subnet id parameter is optional.

 The usage of from and source-index parameters requires additional explanation.
 For the first call, those parameters should not be specified